Walrus moustache: History

 An ethnic trait of Celts and Gauls, but strongly present in the Polish Sarmatian culture as well, the walrus moustache enjoyed immense popularity among men in the latter part of the 19th and early years of the 20th centuries.
-Gentlemen ranging from scientists to philosophers to politicians often favored the rugged look that the style created.
+Gentlemen ranging from scientists to philosophers to politicians often favoured the rugged look that the style created.

-After falling out of favor in the 1920s it enjoyed a temporary resurgence during the youth counterculture revolution of the 1960s.
+After falling out of favour in the 1920s it enjoyed a temporary resurgence during the youth counterculture revolution of the 1960s.

 In Poland, the moustache became a symbol of nobility and traditionalism.
 From the 16th to the 20th century it was a symbol of Polish patriotism and sarmatism.
 Notable bearers at the time were King John III Sobieski in the 17th century, Langiewicz in the 19th century and Piłsudski in the 20th century.

-Friedrich Nietzsche also styled his moustache to be Polish, as he claimed Polish heritage in several of his books.
+German philosopher Friedrich Nietzsche also styled his moustache to be Polish, as he claimed Polish heritage in several of his books.